 The cheapest filing option is the free option.
 It lets you file your federal return and all state returns for free.
 The catch is that this options works for just basic returns.
 The major forms that it supports are the 1040, Schedule EIC for the earned income tax credit and Schedule 8812 for the Additional Child Tax Credit.
 You can also use this form with some other common tax forms: Form 1099 (B, DIV, INT and R), 1098 (E and T) and 1095 (A and B).
 Filing other forms will require you to upgrade to a paid plan.

-Paid plans range form $29.99 to $79.99 for federal filing.
-All state filing costs $36.99 per state, with the paid plans.
-Most filers can get away with the Deluxe option, which costs $29.99 and includes software for maximizing tax deductions.
-If you do freelance work or own a small business, you’ll likely need to upgrade to the Self-Employed plan, which costs $79.99.
+Paid plans range from $50 to $110 for federal filing.
+All state filing costs $45 per state with the paid plans.
+When it comes to these paid plans, most filers can get away with the Deluxe option, which costs $50 and includes software for maximizing tax deductions.
+If you do freelance work or own a small business, you’ll likely need to upgrade to the Self-Employed plan, which costs $110 at a base level.

 A Quick Look at TurboTax